Wenderoth, Lind & Ponack, L.L.P.

 Amy’s practice encompasses a wide range of technologies including:

+Amy is active in AIPLA, and currently serves as the Chair of the Women in IP Law Committee.
 When not practicing law, Amy enjoys playing the piano, singing, and spending time outdoors with her husband and two children.

 Amy E. Pulliam, Note, Raising the Bar Too High: Moseley v.
 V Secret Catalogue, Inc. and Relied Under the Federal Trademark Dilution Act, 53 Cath.
 U. L. Rev. 887 (2004)